Sandstone of red and pink hues, monuments carved right into rocks. The abandoned city of Petra presents a facade unlike none other.

 6. How much time is needed to explore Petra?

 While this is subjective to each person’s curiosity and interest levels, your visit could take up simply one day or be stretched for as much as three days.
-But one entire day should be dedicated to exploring Petra.
+But one entire day must be dedicated for exploring Petra.

 Make sure to reach early, by dawn specifically, and stay until you watch it get lit up for Petra by Night.
 Petra might be known as the ‘Rose City’, but watch that same pink sandstone magically change colours as the sun rises and sets.
 It’s a sight you wouldn’t want to miss!